A difficult question as

 Schlumberger closed down its Austin Center and sold most of its

 software business in January 2004.
-I'm currently on my own,
+After consulting and